-IT is remarkable that, during the whole Engagement, the Enemy never ceased battering the Ramparts in Breach; Their Bombs also fell without Intermission within the Citadel, and upon the City.
-At last, when they saw all was lost, and that if they were to stay ever so little longer in the Approaches they should be made Prisoners there, they took all on a sudden the Resolution. to abandon them, and retired with the utmost Precipitation, some by Canoret,
+It is remarkable that, during the whole Engagement, the Enemy never ceased battering the Ramparts in Breach; Their Bombs also fell without Intermission within the Citadel, and upon the City.
+At last, when they saw all was loft, and that if they were to stay ever so little longer in the Approaches. they should be made Prisoners there, they took all on a sudden the Resolution to abandon them, and retired with the utmost Precipitation, some by Ganoret, and others by Montcalier.
+They did not forget, however, to fet Fire to their Magazines.
+They might have been feen blow up on all Sides, one after another.
+The Rout of the Enemy might almost have been traced by them.